 Money is the driving force in most businesses.
-It’s the one thing they all want and they’re all measured on.
+It’s the one thing they all want, and they’re all measured on.
 Everything turns around money.
 When we’re talking about our business, we’re talking about money, turn-over, profits, losses, taxes, wages, dividends, etc.

 It pretty much looks like we’re all in the financial market, which seems to be the only real market today.

-You think I am over the top here?
+Do you think I am over the top here?